tmotl/Repetier-Firmware/README.md

 ## Disclaimer

 THIS VERSION IS AN UNOFFICIAL MODIFICATION OF mhiers UNOFFICIAL MODIFICATION OF THE ORIGINAL FIRMWARE.
-It is neither endorsed nor supported by the developers of the RF1000 firmware or by the developer of the original "Z-Offset-Scan".
+It is neither endorsed nor supported by the developers of the RF1000 firmware or by the developer of the original "mhier Z-Offset-Scan".
 USE AT YOUR OWN RISK.

 For the official version, have a look at the upstream repository: https://github.com/RF1000/Repetier-Firmware